| Department

 "fast tracked" to respond to critical deadlines.
 These time

 frames may be compressed in exigent situations.
+3. Methods of

 Communication.
 The following are examples of communication means by which